Goal Setting: “Measurable” shouldn't mean “Miserable”

 Let’s try this for each Outcome from above.

-1. tasty: If we’ve baked a truly tasty pizza, then we might observe… People tell us it’s good.
+pizza, then we might observe… People tell us it’s good.
 Even pizza snobs say they like it.
-We see people choose our pizza over other pizzas.
+We see people choose our pizza over other pizzas.healthy

-2. healthy: If the pizza is healthy, then we might observe… We don’t feel like falling into a food coma after we eat it.
-We calculate that the # calories in our ingredients are lower than calories for other pizzas.
+, then we might observe… We don’t feel like falling into a food coma after we eat it.
+We calculate that the # calories in our ingredients are lower than calories for other pizzas.well-structured

-3. well-structured: If the pizza is well-structured, then we might observe… When people hold a slice, we don’t see the cheese immediately slide off.
-We don’t see a bunch of greasy plates after serving a group.
+, then we might observe… When people hold a slice, we don’t see the cheese immediately slide off.
+We don’t see a bunch of greasy plates after serving a group.reliable process

-4. reliable process: If we have a reliable process, then… When cooking test pizzas, our trash can doesn’t fill up with burned pizza.
+, then… When cooking test pizzas, our trash can doesn’t fill up with burned pizza.
 Each pizza requires the same amount of time and ingredients.
-We never feel surprised.
+We never feel surprised.learned quickly

 For each KR, we’ve now got a few options for things we might observe.
 So which observations should we use to define the KR?